-At every stage of the return to play process, Outdoor Recreation Activity Providers must consider and apply all applicable State Government and local restrictions and regulations.
-Outdoor Recreation Activity Providers must be prepared for any localised outbreak associated with outdoor recreation operations or in the local community.
+- At every stage of the return to play process, Outdoor Recreation Activity Providers must consider and apply all applicable State Government and local restrictions and regulations.
+Outdoor Recreation Activity Providers must be prepared for any localised outbreak associated with outdoor recreation operations or in the local community. - Difference between the Industry Plan and the Chief Health Officer's direction - Where there is an inconsistency between the Restrictions on Businesses, Activities and Undertakings Direction (the Direction) and this Industry Plan, the Direction will take precedence over the industry plan for the extent of the inconsistency.